-Australia’s Indigenous people have cared for country over millennia.
+Australia’s First Nations people have cared for country over millennia.
 They used low intensity fires to gently burn small areas, nurturing plants, animals and soils.
 From above, the patterns formed by these cool burns look like a mosaic.

 See 20 of the plants chosen for the Kennedy Garden.
 The information about each plant was supplied by TCL Landscape Architecture or drawn from the Ngunnawal Plant Use field guide.

 The Kennedy Garden was designed by ARM Architecture and TCL Landscape Architecture in collaboration with artists and community members of the local host nations – the Ngunnawal, Ngambri and Ngunawal peoples, on whose land the National Museum of Australia stands.

 The Kennedy Garden construction was undertaken by Regal Innovations in collaboration with a team of multidisciplinary specialist partners.